robertoamadeuneto/studies-quarkus/README.md

 > This repository contains a multi-module Gradle project called "you-meal" created for study purposes.

-The main goal of this project is to test Quarkus, its functioning and its extensions.
+The main goal of this project is to test Quarkus, its functioning and some of its extensions.
+This repository is like a notebook created just for practice and for future references.

-The implemented use cases presented here are simple and straightforward just to test the basic usage of some tools.
+The implemented use cases presented here are simple and straightforward, targeting the basic usage of some tools.

-This repository is like a notebook created to practice and for future references.

 With this in mind, none of the items listed below is an objective of this project: